 In November 1943, the unit took part in the combined Task Force attack on Rabaul.
 It would take until March 1944 to successfully overcome the Japanese in Rabaul.

-The VF-17 unit went on to take part in the invasion of Iwo Jima from their new base on board the carrier USS Hornet.
+And the VF-17 unit went on to take part in the invasion of Iwo Jima from their new base on the carrier USS Hornet.

-Through the years since WW2, several squadrons have been redesignated the Jolly Rogers and have continued the history and traditions of this elite unit.
-And today the VFA-103 Jolly Rogers carry forward this legacy with the familiar grinning skull and crossbones emblazoned on the tails of their fighters.
+Through the years since WW2, several squadrons have been redesignated the Jolly Rogers and continue the history and traditions of this elite unit.

 Jolly Rogers USS Bunker Hill VF17